Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping: Lattice with Time-Independent Stiffness

 \subsubsection{Quantum Analogue Logic Gates}

 Having mapped the diatomic lattice to a two-level Hilbert space spanned by $\left(\ket{E_1}, \ket{E_2}\right)$, we represent the normalized state vector $(\hat{\alpha}, \hat{\beta})$ as a point on the Bloch sphere.
 In this representation, any norm-preserving transformation of $(\hat{\alpha}, \hat{\beta})$ corresponds to a rotation on the sphere, exactly as in a single-qubit system.
 Accordingly, logic gates in the present mechanical setting are realized as unitary maps that rotate the classical superposition state on $S^2$.
-We point out that while the physical system is entirely classical, the kinematics of these transformations is isomorphic to the $\mathrm{SU}(2)$ action on the Bloch sphere familiar from quantum information.
-This relates how band-resolved states evolve across the Brillouin zone and under space–time modulation, and to connect those evolution to gate-like operations.
+Importantly, these gate-like operations represent geometric rotations of a classical spinor on the Bloch sphere and do not involve quantum entanglement and do not require wave function collapse or any other non-classical resource.
+The use of gate terminology reflects the mathematical isomorphism between the normalized two-component elastic state and the $SU(2)$ action on the Bloch sphere familiar from single-qubit control.
+This isomorphism provides a compact language for describing how band-resolved states evolve across the Brillouin zone or under space–time stiffness modulation, but the underlying physics remains fully deterministic and classical: the coefficients are reconstructed from measured displacements, and the “operations” are geometric rotations on $S^2$.

-Throughout, we adopt the computational basis $\left|E_1\right\rangle$, $\left|E_2\right\rangle$.
+Throughout, we adopt the computational basis $\ket{E_1}$, $\ket{E_2}$.
 Because phases and global signs depend on the ansatz and band labeling (Sec.~\ref{diatomic unit}), matrix representatives of elementary gates may differ by overall phases or sign conventions from conventional quantum logic gates; what matters physically is the induced rotation on the sphere and the relative phase between components, which are basis-invariant.
 This is also exploited in quantum mechanics, where different but unitarily equivalent conventions generate identical Bloch-sphere trajectories and Berry/Zak phases.

-\textbf{Pauli–(Y)–type inversion about the (y)-axis.} At $kL = -\pi$, the complex amplitude coefficients take the form $ $ which corresponds to the south-pole state $\left|E_2\right\rangle$.
+\textbf{Pauli–(Y)–type inversion about the (y)-axis.} At $kL = -\pi$, the complex amplitude coefficients take the form $ $ which corresponds to the out-of-phase state $\ket{E_2}$.
 Acting with the (conventionally phased) $y$–axis inversion,